QUANTRO Therapeutics Achieves Breakthrough In Transcriptomic Drug Discovery With First Successful Simultaneous 10-Target Multiplex-Screening

-VIENNA, Austria, Jan.
-07, 2025 (GLOBE NEWSWIRE) -- QUANTRO Therapeutics (QUANTRO), a pioneer in the discovery of first-in-class transcription factor targeting cancer treatments, announced today that the company has successfully completed its first ten-target multiplex-screening campaign, which yielded validated hits and functional proof of on-target activity for multiple molecular targets.
+Vienna, Austria, 7 January 2025 : QUANTRO Therapeutics (QUANTRO), a pioneer in the discovery of first-in-class transcription factor targeting cancer treatments, announced today that the company has successfully completed its first ten-target multiplex-screening campaign, which yielded validated hits and functional proof of on-target activity for multiple molecular targets.
 This milestone further expands the capability to establish QUANTRO's innovative QUANTROseq® platform as a pioneering technology in the fight against diseases driven by transcriptional dysregulation, such as cancer and inflammation indications.

 After successfully establishing its technology for single- and dual-target screenings at a current capacity of approximately one million compounds per year, QUANTRO has now completed the first-ever simultaneous 10-target multiplexing high-throughput screening (HTS).
 This pilot project, which screened a 10,000-compound diversity library, met all quality control criteria and achieved a 100% hit rate for both positive and negative controls.
 Furthermore, the QUANTROseq® platform identified high-quality hits across most of the selected targets, providing deep insights into transcriptional changes as well as on-target potency and selectivity, while minimizing off-target effects.